 Mr. Bruni is party to an employment agreement with TW Europe, dated as of November 27, 2002.
 Mr. Bruni's employment agreement provides for base salary (to be reviewed annually), eligibility to participate in bonus schemes as determined by the Company, membership in the company's contributory pension scheme, and membership in additional employee benefit plans.
 Mr. Bruni is entitled to four weeks' notice prior to a termination without cause, plus an additional week's notice for each year of employment in excess of two years, up to a maximum of 12 weeks' notice.
-The company is permitted to make a payment of his basic salary in lieu of notice.
+TW Europe is permitted to make a payment of his basic salary in lieu of notice.
+The severance entitlement in Mr. Bruni's employment agreement is superseded by the Company's executive severance policy, as described below under the section titled "Potential Payments upon Termination or Change in Control-Severance Policy."
 Mr. Bruni is also subject to restrictive covenants in his equity award agreements granting him PRSUs and RSUs including non-competition and non-solicitation of clients and employees during the one-year period following his termination.